Tel: +27 21 855 0395

+Tel: +27 21 855 0395

 - an eco-friendly destination and awarded the status of the best lodge in Namibia in 2006.
 Sossusvlei Lodge is at Sesriem and the entrance to the Sossusvlei Park area.

 - 2 km from Sesriem in the park.
 The Desert Dune Lodge is within the boundaries of the park.
 There is therefore no need to wait until the gate opens before you drive off to the dunes.

 - an exciting self-catering lodge for families just 4 kilometres away from Sossusvlei Lodge on the private reserve.
 Sossusvlei Desert Camp offers luxurious, but affordable accommodation at the camp.

-- Is 33 km south of Sesriem.
+- 33 km south of Sesriem.
 The lodge offers excellent accommodation and meals and is famous for its horses and horse trails.

-- Is 40 km north of Sossusvlei on route to Solitaire at the petrified dunes.
+- 40 km north of Sossusvlei on route to Solitaire at the petrified dunes.
 The gardens of the lodge and the view towards the petrified dunes are something really spectacular.

 - Famous lodge, restaurant and shop, 100 km north of Sesriem.
 This lodge can be described as a destination of its own due to the distance from Sossusvlei.